speakeztech/mlir-tutorial/docs/tutorials/08-verifiers.md

 **The investment:** 10 minutes to write a verifier.
 **The return:** Potentially hours saved on every future bug.

-This is leverage—verifiers pay dividends throughout the project's lifetime.
+This is leverage, verifiers pay dividends throughout the project's lifetime.

 ### When Verification Runs